MemFaceGo/mod/README.md

 ![Logo](sprites/Better-Blocks_Mod.png)

+# Better-Blocks-Mod

 <details>
   <summary>ENG Description</summary>
-# Better-Blocks-Mod
-This mod adds more blocks , materials and enemies.
+Better-Blocks-Mod: this mod adds more blocks , materials and enemies.

 The mod is being developed specifically for mindustry.ru.